Cigoler/product-catalog/src/content/products/064-Buffalo-Bills-generic-bauble-litho.md

 ---
 title: 'Buffalo Bills - Litho'
 description: 'Buffalo Bills from the NFL.
 Awesome bauble which is used with our generic bauble housing.
 2 versions one with text and the famous logo or why not make it stand out more with a choice of players.
 Bruce Smith.
 Jim Kelly.
 Josh Allen or Steffon Diggs.'
-category: 'Bauble, Globes & Ornaments'
+category: 'Baubles, Globes & Ornaments'
 subcategory: 'Generic Bauble'
 catalogue number: '064'
 tags: [